GreptimeTeam/docs/docs/user-guide/logs/write-logs.md

+---
+description: Describes how to write logs to GreptimeDB using a pipeline via the HTTP interface, including supported formats and request parameters.
+---

 # Writing Logs Using a Pipeline

 This document describes how to write logs to GreptimeDB by processing them through a specified pipeline using the HTTP interface.